SwastikTheSorcerer/Caveman-Image-Search/README.md

    cd caveman-image-search
 2. Open script.js and put your Unsplash API key in the designated setion
 3. Open index.html in your desired browser

+---

+## Special thanks for visiting this repository.